 Between 2016 to 2021, the Blue Belt programme was funded by nearly £25 million from the Conflict, Stability and Security Fund.
 The Foreign, Commonwealth and Development Office will directly fund the Programme for 2021/22, with £8 million funding confirmed.

-Interestingly, it does not include the Falkland Islands that already has a very comprehensive and effective fisheries management programme.
+Interestingly, it does not include the Falkland Islands, which already has a very comprehensive and effective fisheries’ management programme.

 This video provides a good and recent update